banner-hero

 Memorable Photography Opportunities

-The serene landscapes covered with snow and clear skies during January offer unparalleled opportunities for jaw-dropping photographs.
+The serene, snow-covered landscapes and clear skies in January offer unparalleled opportunities for jaw-dropping photographs.
 Both the sunrise and sunset from Kalapatther, the highest point of the EBC Trek, look magnificent in pictures.
 A frozen Gokyo Lake in the lap of the Himalayas, or a tall mountain shrouded in snow, provides a perfect backdrop for a photo.
 Fluttering prayer flags, local tea houses, monasteries, and star-studded night skies create an unavoidable backdrop.
 The smaller crowd enhances your photography experience without disturbances.

 Cost Benefits During the Off-Season